Gas Heat vs Reverse Cycle - Gas vs Electric Heat Review

 For example, many gas heaters are rated at 5.8 or 5.9 Stars out of a maximum possible 6 Star rating.

-So, is gas heat really more comfortable than reverse cycle heat pumps systems?
+So, in the gas vs electric heat debate, is gas heat really more comfortable than reverse cycle heat pumps systems?

 The research says it’s true.